MateoMinghi/Photonics-Cansat-2024/README.md

 The CanSat World Course-Competition is an end-to-end life cycle complex engineering project challenge for students to incorporate the main subsystems found in a satellite (electronic components, sensors and a telemetry system).

-The team participated in the 2024 edition, hosted by the National Autonomous University of Mexico (UNAM in spanish); and managed to reach the national finals.
+The team[^1] participated in the 2024 edition, hosted by the National Autonomous University of Mexico (UNAM in spanish); and managed to reach the national finals.

 For further information about the contest:
 * http://peu.unam.mx/cansat2024.html